 This is not to say all Panamanian gambling websites are untrustworthy; there are plenty of legitimate sites based out of Panama.
 The licensing standards alone are not enough to judge any one gaming site.
 Each site’s history of paying winners and hosting games is a better judge of quality or lack thereof.

-Online Gambling Licenses
+Panama Online Gambling Licenses

 Panama started issuing licenses through its gaming commission after passing the Online Gaming Act of 2002.
 Companies seeking a license must pay an up-front licensing fee of 40,000 USD in addition to an annual fee of USD 20,000.

-The regulatory agency regularly audits gaming companies for fairness and financial stability, although little information is available on what the auditing process actually entails.
+The regulatory agency regularly audits gambling companies for fairness and financial stability, although little information is available on what the auditing process actually entails.
 Previous history would indicate that the standards are fairly lax.
 After all, this is the licensing authority that gave the go-ahead to Ultimate Bet Poker.
 If you’re not familiar, Ultimate Bet was at the center of a major cheating scandal several years ago and resulted in lost player funds.
 The site eventually closed and nobody was ever prosecuted.

 Master license holders also have the option to grant sub-licenses to subsidiaries.
 A sub-license pays no application fee but is subject to the $20,000 per year renewal fee.
 Sublicenses are often utilized by umbrella companies with multiple, semi-independent brands working under them.